rojo-rbx/rbx-dom/docs/xml.md

 |:-------|:------------------------------------------------------|
 | `name` | The name of the property represented by this element. |

 The `name` of a property does not necessarily reflect its in-engine name, and some properties serialize with unexpected names.
-Additionally, not every property is deserialized by Roblox.
+Additionally, not every property is both serialized and deserialized by Roblox.
+A property may be deserialized without being serialized, vice versa, or not be read or written by Roblox.

 The format for each data type is listed below.